tkardi/eoy/README.md

 this function will not be necessary anymore and `st_split(geometry, geometry)` can be used instead.

-**NOTE:** Tested also on PostgreSQL 14 / PostGIS 3.2 and seems to be running fine (@tkardi, 18.05.2022)
+**NOTE:** Tested on PostgreSQL 14 / PostGIS 3.2 and seems to be running fine (@tkardi, 18.05.2022)

 **NB!
 Before running the sql file, please read carefully what it does.
 A sane